-- Marginalisation and discrimination within some LGBTQ+ spaces due to an "emphasis on youth".
-This has been associated with multiplicative internalised stigma, and overall poorer mental health and wellbeing outcomes.201 Various studies have found that many older gay men, in particular, report that many LGBTQ+ spaces can feel "actively ageist" 202 and contribute to an experience of dual discrimination for both being gay and being older.203 - Exposure to stigma and discrimination in aged care: research indicates that healthy aging and aged care services and organisations can be hetero- or cis-normative in their service and care offerings, forcing older adults to go back into the closet to access them, or to simply avoid them altogether.204
+and overall poorer mental health and wellbeing outcomes.
+Various studies have found that many older gay men, in particular, report that many LGBTQ+ spaces can feel "actively ageist" and contribute to an experience of dual discrimination for both being gay and being older.

+• Exposure to stigma and discrimination in aged care: research indicates that healthy aging and aged care services and organisations can be hetero- or cis-normative in their service and care offerings, forcing older adults to go back into the closet to access them, or to simply avoid them altogether.